projectbarbel/barbelhisto-core/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/projectbarbel/barbelhisto-core.svg?branch=master)](https://travis-ci.org/projectbarbel/barbelhisto-core)

-A lightweiht easy to use bullet proof Java library to store the history of changes of domain objects in bi-temporal format.
+A lightweiht easy to use Java library to store the history of changes of domain objects in bi-temporal format.

-barbelhisto tracks two time dimensions for you: **record time** is when a change to a domain object was recorded in the system (created and inactivated) and **effective time** is when this change is opposed to become effective or valid from a business viewpoint.
+`BarbelHisto` tracks two time dimensions for you: **record time** is when a change to a domain object was recorded in the system (created and inactivated) and **effective time** is when this change is opposed to become effective or valid from a business viewpoint.

 The library implements Martin Fowlers Temporal Pattern that can be found here: https://martinfowler.com/eaaDev/timeNarrative.html